henry2004y/CFDnotes/chap4/index.md

 The profiling results are summarized [here](https://github.com/henry2004y/CFD/issues/1).

 I do not finish everything in the project:
 * least square projection for initialization is there, but never being tested.
 However, it is more important to understand why this works and how it works.
 This leads to the question of how to evaluate the accuracy of finite element solutions.
 Instead of being more accurate on a certain bunch of points, we may want to be more accurate on the whole domain instead.
 The least square projection follows the idea that if I generate the solution by minimizing the L2 norm error, then it should provide more accurate solution later on when evaluating the L2 norm error.
+Fidkowski had some nice comments in the FE section of his AE423 notes.
 * Plotting is quite inaccurate in the Julia implementation because for simplicity I only have one averaged value per element.
 Unlike in Matlab we have this `fill/patch` method which can draw per element so we can clearly observe the discontinuities, in Matplotlib we only have `tricontour` or `tripcolor`. `tricontour` only accepts nodal values; `tripcolor` can accept either cell values or node values.
 The simplest way to get a relatively accurate plot is probably averge the solution on each node and use gradient fill for the elements.
 It would be even better if I can find a way to plot element-by-element.

 ## Libraries